Netsend/PerspectiveDB/README.md

 Relative paths are relative to the directory of the config file.
 An example is given in config/examples/example-with-websocket.hjson.

+### Run the web client
-A web client is included in the browser directory.
-An online example of this code is available at [netsend.nl/persbd](https://netsend.nl/persdb/).
+A web client is included in the [browser](https://github.com/Netsend/persdb/tree/master/browser) directory.
+Use a local webserver like [http-server](https://www.npmjs.com/package/http-server) to run the example in [browser/example](https://github.com/Netsend/persdb/tree/master/browser/example).

-# SSH tunnels
+## SSH tunnels

 In order to communicate with external hosts an SSH tunnel must be used.
 Different tunnels can be setup by PersDB.
 For those familiar, this works just